 He served as the former chairman of the R.I.
-Auto Dealers Hearing Board and was a former member of both the R.I.
-Judicial Tenure and Discipline Board, and the Coastal Resource Management Council.
+Auto Dealers Hearing Board and is a former member of both the R.I.
+Judicial Tenure and Discipline Board and the Coastal Resource Management Council.
 Speaker Shekarchi is a lifelong Warwick resident.